Alexandros Tziolis: PAOK

-On 25 June 2013, Tziolis signed a three-year contract with Greek Superleague side PAOK.
+On 25 June 2013, Tziolis signed a three-year contract with Greek Super League side PAOK.
 On 17 August, he made his league debut in a 3–0 home win against Xanthi.
 On 22 December 2013, he scored his first goal with the club in a home victory against Levadiakos.
 He was among the key players of PAOK in the first half of the 2013–14 season.
 In the winter transfer window he signed with Süper Lig team Kayserispor with the stated intention of securing his selection for the Greece national team for the 2014 World Cup.
 At the beginning of 2014–15 season, Tziolis returned to PAOK and played 34 games in all competitions scoring one goal for the Greek Cup.
 On 27 November 2015, Tziolis in the UEFA Europa League match against Gabala FK achieved 400 appearances with all his clubs for all competitions.
 Tziolis' contract with PAOK would expire at the end of 2015–16 season, with the stipulation that it would have been automatically renewed if that season he had played at least 70% of team's matches.
 In December 2015 the club stated it wanted to keep the international midfielder for many years and that Tziolis had a first meeting with technical director Frank Arnesen, to speak about the terms of a contract extension.
 On 19 August 2016, PAOK officially announced the 2016–17 season did not include the international midfielder.
 On 28 January 2017, it was announced that his contract with PAOK had been terminated.
 He left the club having made 111 appearances (four goals, five assists) in all competitions.